wusai2333/trib/doc/lab2.md

 The Tribbler service logic is all defined in `trib.Server` interface (in `trib/trib.go` file).

 ***

 ```
 SignUp(user string) error
 ```

 Creates a new user.
-After a user is created, it will always exist.
-A user name must be no longer than `trib.MaxUsernameLen=15` characters but not empty, must start with a lower-case letter, and can only contain lower-case letters or numbers.
+After a user is created, it will never disappear in the system.

+A valid user name must be no longer than `trib.MaxUsernameLen=15` characters but not empty, must start with a lower-case letter, and can only contain lower-case letters or numbers.
 There is a helper function called `trib.IsValidUsername(string)` which you can use to check if a username is valid.